agalecki-work/RAND2LONG-ver1/randhrs1992_2020v1/README.md

 # !!!
 WORK IN PROGRESS

-IMPORTANT: After downloading `RAND2lONG` repository locate `project_setup.sas` file in this directory and modify `repo_name` and `repo_path` macro variables.
+IMPORTANT: After downloading `RAND2LONG` repository locate `project_setup.sas` file and modify `repo_name` and `repo_path` macro variables.

+* This project aims to reshape and recode the RAND HRS Longitudinal File 2020 dataset from wide to long format.

+* The Pepper Center grant has supported the project;

 * Programs in this repository were written by:  Jinkyung Ha, Mohammed Kabeto, and Andrzej Galecki

-* The goal of this project is to reshape and recode RAND HRS Longitudinal File 2020 dataset from wide to long format.;
-* Project has been supported by Pepper Center grant;

 In this document we describe step-by-step on how to convert **RAND HRS Longitudinal File 2020** from wide format to a long format.